 This post was produced in partnership with Stellavision Travel.

-A global pandemic may be unlikely time to launch a travel company, but given our reaffirmed desire for a sense of community and discovery, it might just be the best time.
-Stellavision Travel, a new experiential travel company created by our friend Zoe Shapiro offers thoughtful journeys in southern Italy for culturally-curious women who want to see Italy differently.
-Secret Southern Italy takes travelers through Rome, Campania, Basilicata and Puglia during 2 all-inclusive small group trips in 2021: September 4-11 and September 11-18 (with more tours and routes to come!).
+While a global pandemic may seem like an unlikely time to launch a travel company, our reaffirmed desire for community and discovery may make it the ideal time.
+Stellavision Travel is a new experiential travel company created by our friend, Zoe Shapiro.
+Stellavision offers thoughtful journies in southern Italy for culturally-curious women who want to see the country differently.
+Secret Southern Italy takes travelers through Rome, Campania, Basilicata, and Puglia during 2 all-inclusive small group trips in 2021.
+The group trips take place on September 4-11 and September 11-18 (with more tours and routes to come!).

-The Italy Edit caught up with Zoe to learn more about Stellavision, inclusive travel and some of the unique experiences the company offers to intrepid female travelers.
+The Italy Edit caught up with Zoe to learn more about Stellavision and inclusive travel.
+Plus, the company offers some unique experiences to intrepid female travelers!

 What motivated you to launch a travel company in Italy?

-Stellavision combines luxe experiences with informal activities and takes female travelers along lesser-known routes to introduce them to some of my favorite locals they’d struggle to meet if they were traveling on own.
+Stellavision combines luxe experiences with informal activities and takes female travelers along lesser-known routes.
+This introduces them to some of my favorite locals they’d struggle to meet if they were traveling on their own.